 The Limestone Way is one of the most famous of the Peak walks, particularly as it stretches all the way across both Staffordshire and Derbyshire.
 This is a truly massive long-distance walk with different trails appealing to different experiences – a total of 46 miles that take you all over!

 3. Stanage Edge

 Up at the top of the Peak District is the fantastic Stanage Edge, with a nine-mile walking trail available for those dog lovers keen to spot some of the most gorgeous rugged landscapes for miles around.
-This moderate walk is literally named after its stony appearance, it can be challenging.
+This moderate walk is named after its stony appearance, it can be challenging.

 4. Heights of Abraham

-While the Heights of Abraham, funnily enough, are a fair way up in the heavens, some of the trails up here are actually pretty easy to traverse.
+While the Heights of Abraham, funnily enough, are a fair way up in the heavens, some of the trails up here are pretty easy to traverse.
 This is a hilly spectacle that won’t take you much longer than two miles there and back, and Matlock Bath is close by.